Patiencemugambi/BankOfFlatiron/README.md

 The Bank of Flatiron project includes the following:

 - Fill out and submit the form to add a new transaction.
 - See a table of all transactions.
 - Filter transactions by typing into the search bar.
 Only transactions with a description matching the search term should be shown in the transactions table.
-- Sort transactions alphabetically by category or description
+- Sort transactions alphabetically by category or description.
-- Ability to delete transactions from the table
+- Ability to delete transactions from the table.

 ## Technologies Used